List of Neighbours characters introduced in 2000: Emily Hancock

 Emily Hancock, played by Isabella Oldham, made her first screen appearance on 11 October 2000.
 Emily was later reintroduced to the serial the following year, along with her family.
 The writers created the five strong Hancock family to help fill a void left by the temporary departures of six regular characters.
 The Hancock's were "a noisy, five-strong group who quickly make their presence felt."
 They were also "fun-loving" and "just your average Aussie family."
-In 2002, the entire Hancock family was axed from Neighbours.
+In 2002, the entire Hancock family was written out of Neighbours.
+A writer for the BBC's Neighbours website commented that Emily's most notable moment was "Finding a love letter written by Toadie to Maggie Hancock."
+While reviewing the Hancock family's first episode, Jackie Brygel of the Herald Sun branded Emily the "cute daughter".

 Emily and her brother, Leo (Josh Jay), are looked after by Karl (Alan Fletcher) and Susan Kennedy (Jackie Woodburne) for a few days while their mother is away.
 The following year, the children move to Ramsay Street with their family.
 Emily becomes upset when her favourite doll, Lizzie, disappears and she initially blames Leo.
 However, he denies taking the doll and he and Emily later see it in a local shop owned by Collector Bob (Henry Ismailiw).
 Instead of telling their parents, Emily and Leo try to get the doll back themselves.
 However, just when they think they have gotten away with it, Bob catches them.
 Fortunately for the children, their mother, Maggie (Sally Cooper), arrives and warns Bob off of claiming the doll as his.
 Emily and her doll are reunited, but Maggie is angry that she and Leo went behind her back.
 Some removal men deliver the wrong box to the Hancock house and Maggie plans to return it the following day.
 Emily opens the box and takes a pair of earrings for herself.
 When the real owners get their box back, they accuse the Hancocks of theft and Emily owns up to taking and losing the earrings.